 You've drunk too much

 As well as adding to your daily calorie count, a few alcoholic drinks before you eat can really mess with your appetite and can stop you recognizing that you are full.
-After a couple of drinks you are more likely to reach for the salty, fatty snacks which in turn make you drink more alcohol to quench your thirst — and so the spiral continues.
-Also under the influence of alcohol it's harder for you to recognize the feeling of being full and satisfied and so you keep eating.
-If you are planning on having a drink — match every alcoholic drink with a glass of water, lay off the nibbles or go for the healthier option and only have one plateful of food, no seconds until you have been eating for about 20 minutes and then decide if you want more.
+After a couple of drinks you are more likely to reach for the salty, fatty snacks which in turn make you drink more alcohol to quench your thirst, and so the spiral continues.
+Also under the influence of alcohol it's harder for you to recognise the feeling of being full and satisfied and so you keep eating.
+If you are planning on having a drink then match every alcoholic drink with a glass of water, lay off the nibbles or go for the healthier option and only have one plateful of food, no seconds until you have been eating for about 20 minutes and then decide if you want more.